adamacosta/lfs/base/13-post-install.md

 ## Sanity check configurations

-Ensure you can `ssh` to the host as `lfs` by grabbing the ip address from the `Hyper-V` manager and attempting.
-Once in, do a few quick checks, such as pinging a popular web url to ensure your network connection works, checking the `/etc/os-release` file to ensure you're actually in the `lfs` system, and checking the status of various services and the kernel with `systemctl status`, `journalctl -xe`, and `dsmseg`.
+Ensure you can `ssh` to the host as `lfs` by grabbing the ip address from the router or the `Hyper-V` manager if running in a VM, and attempting to login remotely.
+Once in, do a few quick checks, such as pinging a popular web url to ensure your network connection works, checking the `/etc/os-release` file to ensure you're actually in the `lfs` system, and checking the status of various services and the kernel with `systemctl status`, `journalctl -xe`, and `dmesg`.
 Don't expect no error messages, but all expected services should at least be working.

 ## Generate the trust store